eddiebarry/Galaxy_detection_bot/README.md

 # Table of contents #
 1. Galaxy vs Not Galaxy detector

-   Refer to Readme in project for more details
+   Refer to Readme in directory for more details